sftpplus/sftpplus-docs/docs/operation-client/exchange-online.rst

 The current SFTPPlus integration with Exchange Online has the following limitations:

-* Shared mail folders are not yet supported.
+* Shared mail *folders* are not yet supported.
+Not to be confused with shared *mailboxes* which are supported.
   Contact our support team if you need to transfer attachments from shared folders.
 * Mail folders should have less than 1000 sub-folders.
 * A single message should have less than 1000 attachments.